Larz Anderson: Memberships

-Anderson was an Episcopalian.
-He was a member of several organizations, including the Sons of the Revolution, the Loyal Legion and the Naval and Military Order of the Spanish War.

 Anderson was admitted to the Maryland Society of the Cincinnati in 1894, following the death of his father.
 He was eligible for membership in the Society of the Cincinnati by virtue of being the great grandson of Lieutenant Colonel Richard Clough Anderson of Virginia, one of the founding members of the organization.
 Normally, members of the Society join the Society of the state from which their ancestor served.
 In Anderson's case, the Virginia Society was inactive and 1894 and would not be revived until 1896.

 Anderson was a loyal member of the Society and had various motifs based on the Society's insignia incorporated into the decoration of their Washington mansion, Anderson House, along with those of other organizations he was connected with.
 After his death, Isabel Anderson donated Anderson House to the Society.
 It now serves as its international headquarters.

+By right of his father's service in the Union Army, Anderson was elected as a Hereditary Companion of the Massachusetts Commandery of the Loyal Legion on February 1, 1903.
+He was assigned insignia number 9997.

+He was also a member of several other hereditary and patriotic organizations, including the Sons of the Revolution and the Naval and Military Order of the Spanish War.

-Because of his diplomatic service, Anderson was admitted to the Order of Saints Maurice and Lazarus (Italy), the Order of the Crown (Italy), the Order of the Rising Sun (Japan), and the Order of the Crown (Belgium).
+Because of his diplomatic service, Anderson was invested with the Order of Saints Maurice and Lazarus (Italy), the Order of the Crown (Italy), the Order of the Rising Sun (Japan), and the Order of the Crown (Belgium).

+Anderson's religious affiliation was Episcopalian.